zty0510/Final_Project/docs/README.part4.md

 This is a bonus task.

 The FlightRadar24 website is quite heavy.
 Opening it will cost you more than 30 seconds in a slow connection.
-Now we have the exact data from FlightRadar24, why not create a light-weight replica of the website locally that runs faster?
+Now we have the exact data from a flight tracing website, why not create a light-weight replica of the website locally that runs faster?

-This bonus task requires you to create a toy replica of the FlightRadar24 website to display the data you get from the website on a map.
+This bonus task requires you to create a toy replica of FlightRadar24 to display the data you get from the website on a map.
 Finishing it and passing the check will add an additional ** to your overall score.

 Hint: you can use existing map APIs provided by service providers like the OpenStreetMap, Amap or Baidu Map to display the map and display the flights you crawled on it.
 Finishing this task requires some degree of understanding of Javascript and modern web development.